Explore reports in the Power BI mobile apps

 A tap is the same as a mouse click.
 So, if you want to cross-highlight the report based on a data point, tap that data point.
 When you tap a slicer value, the value is selected and the rest of the report is sliced by that value.
 When you tap a link, button, or bookmark, the action defined by the report author will occur.

 You probably noticed that when you tap a visual, a border appears.
-In the upper-right corner of the border, you'll see an ellipsis (...).
+In the upper-right corner of the border, you'll see More options (...).
 If you tap the ellipsis, you'll see a menu of actions you can take on that visual:

 Tooltip and drill actions